MelissaMMDP/webstorm-templates/README.md

 # WebStorm Live Templates

-A collection of live templates for JetBrains WebStorm => 10
+A collection of live templates&mdash;and a few file templates&mdash;for JetBrains WebStorm => 10

 ## Table of Contents